citation-style-language/schema/CONTRIBUTING.md

   <dd>These are often more significant and may have an impact on compatability, and so are typically reserved for major x.x version changes.</dd>
 </dl>

 Regardless of the change, however, the current status of CSL requires us to be fairly conservative.
-For issue reports, please the template instructions, and include all specified information.
+For issue reports, please follow the template instructions, and include all specified information.
 It's important for us to be able to quickly understand what you are requesting, how broad the need is, and what implementation options there are.

 ### JSON Data Schemas